ltspicer/GALAXIS.electronic/README.md

 The game is over when all 4 spaceships have been found.

 Online (2 players):
 To start the network game, simply enter your nickname after galaxy.py.
-Eg ./galaxy.py daniel Now you have to hide your 4 spaceships, which your opponent has to find.
+Eg ./galaxy.py daniel (at least 3 letters) Now you have to hide your 4 spaceships, which your opponent has to find.
 You have 60 seconds to think and aim.
 Otherwise the opponent gets a turn.
 Available opponents in the network are displayed in the console, in which a chat is also running.